Postgraduate Research in Physics

 All research students have access to computers and workstations which are networked to printers and the internet.
 There is a central mechanical workshop as well as facilities and support in most research groups for mechanical and electronic construction.
 Many research groups hold weekly seminars and during semester there is a weekly School of Physics Colloquium on Mondays at 3pm in Slade Lecture Theatre.
 Graduate students are encouraged and supported to attend local conferences and most have the opportunity to attend an international conference during their candidature.

-Tuition and Fees are levied on all students enrolling in a postgraduate research program.
-As described below, however, Local (Australian) students are HECS exempt.
+Tuition fees and course charges are levied on all students enrolling in a postgraduate research program.
+As described below, however, eligible domestic students are exempt from tuition fees.
 The University of Sydney encourages all applicants who are eligible to undertake a PhD or Master's by research program to apply for a scholarship to cover tuition fees and/or a living allowance.

 A variety of scholarships are available to local students in support of living expenses:

-- Candidates for research degrees with First Class Honours or equivalent can apply for an Australian Postgraduate Award (APA) with a value of A$25,392 (in 2014) tenable at the University of Sydney.
-These are advertised in major newspapers and on the Research Scholarships website with a closing date of end October each year.
+- Candidates for research degrees with First Class Honours or equivalent can apply for a Research Training Program (RTP) Stipend (formerly APA) with a value of AU$26,682 (in 2017) tenable at the University of Sydney.
+Applicants can apply for these scholarships all year round.
+Scholarships are awarded on a quarterly basis.

-- The University Postgraduate Award (UPA) may be awarded to candidates who fail to obtain an APA but are in other aspects acceptable for a higher degree.
-The precise conditions for award of these scholarships may change from year to year and no separate application is required.
+- The University Postgraduate Award (UPA) may be awarded to candidates who fail to obtain a RTP Stipend but are in other aspects acceptable for a higher degree.
+Eligible RTP Stipend applicants are automatically considered for these awards.

-- School of Physics scholarships may be available for students who were not successful in obtaining an Australian Postgraduate Award (APA) or a University Postgraduate Award (UPA).
+- School of Physics scholarships may be available for students who were not successful in obtaining a Research Training Program (RTP) Stipend or an University Postgraduate Award (UPA).

-- The School of Physics may also offer top-up and additional scholarships to successful VCRS, APA or UPA holders, subject to available funding.
+- The School of Physics may also offer top-up and additional scholarships to successful scholarship holders, subject to available funding.
 See the School of Physics Postgraduate Scholarships web page for further information and eligibility criteria.

 Any student who is not an Australian or New Zealand citizen or a permanent resident of Australia is an international student.

-Students coming to Australia on a student or temporary visa for postgraduate study in Physics are liable to pay tuition fees of AUS$39,100 per annum (2014 rate).
+Students coming to Australia on a student or temporary visa for postgraduate study in Physics are liable to pay tuition fees of AU$43,000 per annum (2017 rate).
 While the School of Physics does not provide research assistant positions for international students, a variety of Scholarships for International Students exist (application closing dates vary).

-The major international student scholarships - International Postgraduate Research Scholarships (IPRS) and University of Sydney International Scholarships (USydIS) have no separate application form.
+The major international student scholarships - Research Training Program (RTP) Fee Offset and Stipend Scholarships (formerly IPRS) and University of Sydney International Scholarships (USydIS) have no separate application form.
 You may indicate your wish to be considered for these scholarships by indicating in the relevant section of the online Postgraduate Research Application form.
-The closing dates for these scholarships are:
+More information (including application guides) is available from the Scholarships Office website.

-The School of Physics may offer scholarships, subject to available funding, for students that applied but were unsuccessful for an International Postgraduate Research Scholarship (IPRS) or a University of Sydney International Scholarship (USydIS).
+The School of Physics may offer scholarships, subject to available funding, for students that applied but were unsuccessful for a Research Training Program (RTP) Fee Offset and Stipend Scholarship or a University of Sydney International Scholarship (USydIS).

 For further information about postgraduate study, contact Physics Student Services via email: